dwaite/connect/openid-connect-4-identity-assurance/representation.md

 Note: While `id` referes to the identity verification process at the OP, the `txn` claim refers to a particular OpenID Connect transaction in which the OP to attested the user's verified identity data towards a RP.

-`evidence` is a JSON array containing the evidence the IDP used to verifiy the user's identity as separate JSON objects.
+`evidence` is a JSON array containing the evidence the OP used to verifiy the user's identity as separate JSON objects.
 Every object contains the property `type` determining it's respective type.
 The RP uses this information to process the `evidence` property appropriately.

 Note: implementations MUST ignore any sub-element not defined in this specification or extensions of this specification.